-Traditional media campaigns, “sticky” viral content, influencers, and word of mouth marketing can be used to spread simple ideas, but on their own, they do not lead to behavior change.
+Traditional media campaigns, influencers, viral content, and word of mouth marketing can be used to spread simple ideas, but on their own, they do not lead to behavior change.

 Social change happens through trusted relationships and social networks.
 We can catalyze change by communicating with the people around us, forming support groups for collective learning and problem solving, partnering and trading with each other, creating connections across traditional divides, and joining together for collective action.